cdktf/cdktf-provider-okta/docs/authServerScope.python.md

 - *Type:* str

-EA Feature and thus it is simply ignored if the feature is off.
+Indicates whether a consent dialog is needed for the scope.

+It can be set to `REQUIRED` or `IMPLICIT`.
+Default: `IMPLICIT`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/auth_server_scope#consent AuthServerScope#consent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/auth_server_scope#consent AuthServerScope#consent}

 ---